sreyatalasilaa/ie1-basic-stats/README.md

 #### How to run Basic Statistics from the terminal:

-1. After building the project (i.e., running `ant compile`), run: `java -cp bin BasicStats`.
+1. After building the project (i.e., running `ant compile`), change into the `bin` directory and run: `java -cp .
+BasicStats`.
 The application's GUI will show up.

 #### Program features:
 * Displays a set of entered numbers.